Adopted from the book on PLS-SEM by Hair, Hult, Ringle, and Sarstedt.

 Formative measures: see Formative measurement model.

-Formative–formative higher-order construct: has formatively measured lower-order components and path relationships from the lower-order components to the higher-order component.
+Formative–formative higher-order construct: has formatively measured lower-order components and relationships from the lower-order components to the higher-order component.

-Formative–reflective higher-order construct: has formatively measured lower-order components and path relationships from the higher-order component to the lower-order components.
+Formative–reflective higher-order construct: has formatively measured lower-order components and relationships from the higher-order component to the lower-order components.

 Fornell-Larcker criterion: a measure of discriminant validity that compares the square root of each construct’s average variance extracted with its correlations with all other constructs in the model.
 The Fornell-Larcker criterion is largely unsuitable for detecting discriminant validity problems.